Kenyans expect me to run for president in 2027, Kalonzo tells Washington

 Similarly, President Ruto’s flagship Affordable Housing project and mega infrastructure projects, such as plans for a new airport, may be put on hold to ease taxation on individuals and businesses.

-“Our country is the most overtaxed in the world,” Kalonzo claimed, adding, “There is the housing levy and the NSSF deductions for Kenyans to part with extra money.
+“Our country is the most overtaxed in the world,” Kalonzo claimed, adding, “There is the housing levy and the NSSF deductions forcing Kenyans to part with extra money.
 This is a heist.”

 A volatile and politically active youthful population armed with good education but scarce employment opportunities is a hot button all candidates have to confront.